dkwok94/holberton-system_engineering-devops/0x10-https_ssl/README.md

 The subdomain web-01 is a A record and points to 35.237.197.183
 ```

-**[2-haproxy_ssl_termination](2-haproxy_ssl_termination)** - Haproxy configuration file (`/etc/haproxy/haproxy.cfg`) that configures Haproxy to accept encrypted traffic on the subdomain `www.` where Haproxy must be listening on port TCP 443, Haproxy must be accepting SSL traffic, Haproxy must serve encrypted traffic that will return the root of the web server, and a query to the root of the domain should return a page containing `Holberton School`.
+**[2-haproxy_ssl_termination](2-haproxy_ssl_termination)** - Haproxy configuration file (`/etc/haproxy/haproxy.cfg`) that configures Haproxy to accept encrypted traffic on the subdomain `www.` where Haproxy must be listening on port TCP 443, Haproxy must be accepting SSL traffic, Haproxy must serve encrypted traffic that will return the root of the web server, and a query to the root of the domain should return a page containing `DHK School`.
 ```
 $ curl -sI https://www.derekkwok.online
 HTTP/1.1 200 OK